 Home Detox is available on request as part of the Outpatient Treatment Programme Abbeycare has to offer.
-This is the only part of outpatient recovery that is delivered without previous attendance on one of Abbeycare’s residential rehab programmes in Scotland or rehab programme Gloucester.
+This is the only part of outpatient recovery that is delivered without previous attendance on one of Abbeycare’s residential rehab programmes in Scotland or Gloucester.

 An addiction nurse specialist will review potential patients suitability for home detox.
 Considering areas such as physical and mental health problems to ensure the participant will be safe to detox at home.

 CTI is arranged with the therapy team within Abbeycare and Home Detox is arranged with the Admissions Team on 01603 513 091.

 Rehabilitation – the restoration to a better place, before alcohol or drug use became problematic.
 The therapeutic programme fosters a path for recovery to begin a recovery that if followed can last a lifetime.

 On arrival at Abbeycare a Case Manager is allocated to each resident to support their recovery journey.